asilichenko/one-key-keyboard-switcher/README.md

 ## Temporary pause and continue listening the hotkeys

-1. Right click on the tray icon
+1. Right-click on the tray icon
 2. You will see the popup-menu
 3. Click on the "Pause"